jaimetur/PhotoMigrator/help/1-command-line-interface.md

               CAUTION!!!
 The Tool will look for all Albums in the selected Photo client whose names matches with the pattern and will rename them from with the replacement pattern.
               You must provide the Photo client using the mandatory flag '--client'.
+-OTP      ; --one-time-password
+              This Flag allow you to login into Synology Photos using 2FA with an OTP Token.
+-fixSym   ; --fix-symlinks-broken <FOLDER_TO_FIX>
+              The Tool will try to fix all symbolic links for Albums in <FOLDER_TO_FIX> folder (Useful if you have move any folder from the OUTPUT_TAKEOUT_FOLDER and some Albums seems to be empty.
+-renFldcb ; --rename-folders-content-based <ALBUMS_FOLDER>
+              Useful to rename and homogenize all Albums folders found in <ALBUMS_FOLDER> based on the date content found.

 OTHER STANDALONE FEATURES: